MikeLindner/bill.shorten/readme.md

 ## bill.sh
 ##### A Very Tiny URL Shortener
-bill.sh is a miniscule script that creates a simple redirect page on a static website, hosted in an AWS S3 Bucket.
+bill.sh is a miniscule script - 12 active lines - that creates a simple redirect page on a static website, hosted in an AWS S3 Bucket.

 Having your own URL Shortener is all the rage with the cool kids now, so thanks to Bill, you can now have your own!
+This one is pretty agricultural :) There are no bells and whistles, but it totally works, each object can take 5,500 hits per second with eleven-nines reliability.
+What's not to love about S3!

 ![Demo](https://raw.githubusercontent.com/MikeLindner/bill.shorten/master/en_operation.png)